History of the interior design profession

 Interior design, like architecture, has existed for thousands of years.
 In the past, interior design was part of the construction process, which was instinctively designed and adapted to the architecture of existing buildings.
 As mentioned in a previous article, the first evidence of interior design emerged along with the first communities of prehistoric people and their drawings on the walls and later the influence of decor by different civilisations.

-The term “Interior Designer” was mentioned in 1930 in the magazine “Interior Design and Decoration”.
+The term “Interior Designer” was mentioned in 1930 in the magazine “Interior Design and Decoration.”
 This magazine has not been published since 1943.
 Until 1952, however, the competing magazine “Interior” insisted on using only the term “interior designer” and not “decorator.”
 Also, design schools have now recognised the work of not only designers but also architects and engineers.
 When “Interior Design and Decorating” magazine renewed its edition, it removed the term “decorating” from its title.
-The profession of interior designer has become separate from the role of interior decorator.
+The profession of interior designer has become separate from the role of an interior decorator.

 The profession of interior design became more established after World War II.
 Home spending has increased since the 1950s.
 Interior design courses have been set up that require the publication of textbooks and sources.
 Organisations have been set up for this profession to help them gain education, qualifications, and practice.
 The profession, formerly considered a secondary role of architecture, grew and developed rapidly throughout the world.